zcash/zips/zip-reduce-shielded_tx_fee.rst

 -----------

 The current ZIP Owner is Aditya Bharadwaj, representing the Nighthawk Wallet.
-Additional Editors will be selected by consensus among the current Editors.
+Additional Owners will be selected by consensus among the current Owners.
 <span class="x x-first x-last">Acknowledgements</span>
 ~~~~~~~~~~~~~~~